bkwon0402/bkwon0402.github.io/item/kbeauty.md

 <p class="italic">"I definitely struggled to understand and take advantage of the k-beauty products while I was there"  – a friend on her experience shopping for k-beauty in Korea
 </P>

-In talking to my American friends, I found that they want help finding legit k-beauty products and brands.
+In talking to my American friends, I found that they want help finding legitimate k-beauty products and brands.
 Do Korean women actually use these products and brands?
 What are reputable k-beauty products and brands?

 <br>